 - Falling Behind – You not only have to deal with the unpredictability of how the next patch can impact your clients’ systems or applications – but you also can’t predict how many patches you will have to deal with.
 You may have to deal with numerous vulnerabilities one month and none the next.
-While it may be tempting to skip a month in which only a few patches are released, make sure you don’t fall behind.
+While it may be tempting to skip a month in which only a few patches are released, ensure you don’t fall behind.
 Establishing a practice of regular monthly patching yields the greatest value.

 - Wearing OS-Patch Blinders – A potentially dangerous mistake is only focusing on OS patches for workstations and servers.
 Almost everything in the network – security cameras, routers, switches, IoT devices – require firmware updates to address security issues.

 Patch Management Pitfalls That Can Impact an MSP’s Bottom Line

 Quilter also points out that there are mistakes that MSPs can make when providing patch management services that can decrease profitability.
 Maximize your efficiency by:

 - Automating to minimize manual work and provide service to the maximum number of customers.

 - Minimizing the number of tools you use so you can address OS and third-party patches from one application.

 - Keeping patch management tools updated as vendors address changing release policies and other industry trends.

 You can also focus on sales and marketing efforts for better conversion.
-Although you can market this service to any vertical or type of business, it’s wise to focus on prospects in regulated industries, such as credit-card-accepting merchants regulated by PCI DSS or healthcare organizations that must meet HIPAA requirements.
-In addition, prospects that must install patches regularly may be looking for help staying in compliance and keeping their systems optimized and secure.
+Although you can market this service to any vertical or type of business, focusing on prospects in regulated industries, such as credit-card-accepting merchants regulated by PCI DSS or healthcare organizations that must meet HIPAA requirements, is wise.
+In addition, prospects who must install patches regularly may be looking for help staying compliant and keeping their systems optimized and secure.